-Who should prepare the depreciation schedule for my commercial property?
+Who should prepare the commercial property depreciation schedule?

 For best results, use a quantity surveyor who is a depreciation specialist and registered tax agent.
 Commercial building construction costs and assets can be substantially different to those we see for residential homes, and a specialist will understand the commercial scale of the building, and the industry specialised assets.
 A specialist will be able to more accurately value assets, assign effective lives, utilise low cost and low value pooling and immediate write-off provisions to more aggressively claims.
 All of this can make thousands of dollars difference to the deductions reported at the end of financial year.

 Not all quantity surveyors are able to provide depreciation schedules for tax purposes.
 Quantity surveyors who are depreciation specialists must not only understand construction costs, but also have thorough knowledge of the tax legislation in relation to the depreciation of capital works and building assets.
 As such quantity surveyors who are completing depreciation schedules must also be tax agents, registered with the Tax Practitioners Board.

 What happens when I sell my commercial property?

 Selling a commercial property can be a complex transaction to account for and requires the expertise of an accountant who will take into consideration your ownership structure, discounts or concessions available and GST implications.
 ATO information relating to the sale of commercial premises can be found here https://www.ato.gov.au/General/Property/Property-used-in-running-a-business/Selling-commercial-premises/.